swiss-seismological-service/scrtdd/README.md

 * Use the multi-event relocation feature to prepare a background catalog

-* Create a `scrtdd` profile or use the same profile used for generating the background catalog, then set the profile background catalog and add the profile to the list of active real-time profiles (`activeProfiles` parameter).
+* Create a rtDD profile or use the same profile used for generating the background catalog, then set the profile background catalog and add the profile to the list of active real-time profiles (`activeProfiles` parameter).
 The default profile parameter values are meant to be a good starting choice, so there is no need to tweak them heavily.
 However, it is a good choice to configure a custom velocity model (`solver.travelTimeTable`)

 * Make sure to read "Avoiding Relocation Loops" paragraph to avoid a potential issue

-* Enable and start `scrtdd` (`seiscomp enable scrtdd`, `seiscomp start scrtdd`)
+* Enable and start rtDD (`seiscomp enable scrtdd`, `seiscomp start scrtdd`)

 ### The long story

 To enable the real-time processing a profile should be created and enabled by including it in `scrtdd.activeProfiles` option.

-In real-time processing `scrtdd` relocates new origins, one a time as they occur, against a background catalog of high quality events.
+In real-time processing rtDD relocates new origins, one a time as they occur, against a background catalog of high quality events.
 Those high quality events can be generated via multi-event relocation, which has already been covered in the previous sections.

 Real time relocation uses the same configuration we have seen in full catalog relocation, but real time relocation is done in two steps:

 **Step 1**: location refinement.
-In this step `scrtdd` performs a preliminary relocation of the origin where the differential travel times in the double-difference system are derived from the pick times.
+In this step rtDD performs a preliminary relocation of the origin where the differential travel times in the double-difference system are derived from the pick times.

 **Step 2**: the refined location computed in the previous step is used as starting location to perform a more precise relocation using cross-correlation to refine the differential travel times.
 If step1 fails, step2 is attempted anyway.